guyp98/smartHome/README.md

 Circuit schematics- https://github.com/guyp98/smartHome/blob/main/readingMaterial/IOT/smartSwitchCircuit.png

 ### Router
-In this project, the app communicates with the server on the same network as well as remotely.
-To achieve this remote communication we configured the router to port forward the server port.
+In this project, the app communicates with the server remotlely and on the same network.
+To achieve the remote communication we did the following:
+We used a DDNS (duckDNS):
+the server updates the DDNS every 5 minutes what with its current IP.
+Then the DDNS

 This will work well except for routers with dynamic IP since the IP changes regularly.
-We, therefore, used DDNS (duckDNS) - the server sends its IP to the DDNS.
-The DDNS updates the router IP regularly and the app connects to the appropriate domain in the DDNS.
+We, therefore, used DDNS (duckDNS) - The DDNS updates the router IP regularly and the app connects to the appropriate domain in the DDNS.